Ki Teitzei: Deuteronomy chapter 22

 Donniel Hartman argued that Deuteronomy 22:1–3 contains one of Judaism's central answers to the question of what is just and right, what he called "the religious ethic of nonindifference."

 Writing for the Committee on Jewish Law and Standards of Conservative Judaism, Elliot N. Dorff and Aaron L. Mackler relied on Deuteronomy 22:2, among other verses, to find a duty to help see that our society provides health care to those who need it.
 Dorff and Mackler noted that the Rabbis found the authorization and requirement to heal in several verses, including Exodus 21:19–20, according to which an assailant must ensure that his victim is "thoroughly healed," and Deuteronomy 22:2, "And you shall restore the lost property to him."
 Dorff and Mackler reported that on the basis of an extra letter in the Hebrew text of Deuteronomy 22:2, the Talmud declared that Deuteronomy 22:2 includes the obligation to restore another person's body as well as his or her property, and hence there is an obligation to come to the aid of someone in a life-threatening situation.

+Jay Sklar suggested that Deuteronomy 22:6–7—which prohibits taking a mother bird along with her young—to fit with Exodus 23:5, 10–12; Leviticus 22:27; and Proverbs 12:10 as showing concern for animal well-being.